johnvenkiah/CI_PP5_John_Venkiah/README.md

 StepUp is an ecommerce web application for customers seeking to purchase shoes online.

-This is the fifth and last milestone project for the Code Institute Diploma in Fullstack Software Development.
+This is the fifth and last portfolio project for the Code Institute Diploma in Fullstack Software Development.

 Users can create accounts and administrators have full write and delete access to all data.
 To test an administrator account, contact me through the form on the site and I'll send admin login details.